manansaipi/Serfee-API/README.md

 # Serfee API

-This is a backend API using Node.js and Express.
+This is a backend API for Serfee Application using Node.js and Express Deployed on App Engine.
 The API seamlessly integrates with Google Cloud Platform (GCP) services, including Cloud SQL and Cloud Storage.
-It enables efficient data storage and management.
+You can Access the API Endpoint link on https://serfee-project.as.r.appspot.com/users

 ## Installation & Environment Variables